Graft, threats as Somalia faces historic presidential vote

 Mogadishu is in lockdown because of violence by homegrown Islamic extremist group al-Shabab.
 The airport will be closed, and the vote will be confined to a heavily protected former air force base.
 Fears of attacks already have delayed the vote several times.

-Suicide bombings aren’t the biggest threat as this Horn of Africa country, after a quarter-century, tries to put a fully functioning government in place under strong international pressure.
+But suicide bombings aren’t the biggest threat as this Horn of Africa country, after a quarter-century, tries to put a fully functioning government in place under strong international pressure.
 Graft — vote-buying, fraud, intimidation — is the top concern in a nation that Transparency International now rates as the most corrupt in the world.

 After decades of chaos and warlord-led conflict, the vote will be historic in this country of about 12 million.
 But some observers worry whether it will be credible.